jacksleight/statamic-memberbox/docs/implementation.md

 ### Editing the page templates

-The starter templates have been built with the [Starters Creek](https://statamic.com/starter-kits/statamic/starters-creek) kit, which uses Tailwind CSS.
+The starter templates have been built with the [Starters Creek](https://statamic.com/starter-kits/statamic/starters-creek) kit  (along with the `@tailwind/forms` plugin).
 To customise these to match your site's design publish the view templates:

 ```bash
 php please vendor:publish --tag=statamic-memberbox-views